TranscendComputing/harp-runtime/README.md

 Some sample harp scripts are included in the /sample directory.
 Check out the samples for intended usage.

+## Development

+The Harp runtime uses DataMapper for persistence; the default development engine is SQLite.

 ## Contributing

 1. Fork it